Bradley-svg/GB-Heat-Pump-App-V1/docs/deployment-runbook.md

 ## 3. Deploy the Worker

-1. Build and upload SPA assets: `npm run frontend:build && npm run publish:r2 -- --env production`.
+1. Build and upload SPA assets: `pnpm --filter @greenbro/dashboard-web run build && pnpm publish:r2 -- --env production`.
 This updates the `APP_STATIC` bucket and refreshes `dist/app-static-manifest.json` for the release artifact.
-2. Dry-run the Worker deploy: `npm run build` (writes preview bundle to `dist/`).
+2. Dry-run the Worker deploy: `pnpm build` (writes preview bundle to `dist/`).
-3. Deploy: `npm run deploy`
+3. Deploy: `pnpm run deploy`

 > **GitHub Actions**: Trigger the `Worker Deploy` workflow (`.github/workflows/worker-deploy.yml`) for repeatable rollouts.
-The job now builds the frontend, publishes R2 assets (`npm run publish:r2 -- --env production`), and uploads `dist/app-static-manifest.json` as an artifact alongside the Worker bundle.
+The job now builds the frontend, publishes R2 assets (`pnpm publish:r2 -- --env production`), and uploads `dist/app-static-manifest.json` as an artifact alongside the Worker bundle.
 It still targets `gb-heat-pump-app-v1` automatically and runs migrations plus cron synchronization when the inputs are enabled.
 Store `CLOUDFLARE_API_TOKEN` and `CLOUDFLARE_ACCOUNT_ID` as repository secrets before the first run.
 Worker CI also requires `CLOUDFLARE_API_TOKEN_D1` (token scoped to `Workers Scripts:Edit`, `Workers KV Storage:Edit`, and `D1:Edit`) so remote migrations can run every PR.
 A nightly `SPA Asset Sync` workflow (`.github/workflows/spa-asset-sync.yml`) keeps `APP_STATIC` aligned with the latest build; monitor its runs for upload failures.

 ### Access shim guard

-Before deploying (locally or through CI), run `npm run check:prod-shim`.
+Before deploying (locally or through CI), run `pnpm check:prod-shim`.
 The job now executes automatically in every PR, CI, and deploy workflow.
 If it fails:

 1. Remove `ALLOW_DEV_ACCESS_SHIM` and `DEV_ALLOW_USER` from the target Worker:
    - default env: `npx wrangler secret delete ALLOW_DEV_ACCESS_SHIM` and `npx wrangler secret delete DEV_ALLOW_USER`
    - explicit env: `npx wrangler secret delete ALLOW_DEV_ACCESS_SHIM --env production`
 2. Unset any pipeline variables or repository/environment secrets named `ALLOW_DEV_ACCESS_SHIM` or `DEV_ALLOW_USER` in GitHub Actions (or the triggering platform).
-3. Confirm `wrangler.toml` only declares the shim entries under `[env.local.vars]` and remove them from other sections if present.
+3. Confirm `services/overseas-api/wrangler.toml` only declares the shim entries under `[env.local.vars]` and remove them from other sections if present.
-4. Re-run `npm run check:prod-shim` to verify the guard passes before retrying the deploy.
+4. Re-run `pnpm check:prod-shim` to verify the guard passes before retrying the deploy.

 **Verification**
 - Inspect the deployment list: `npx wrangler deployments list` and note the new `deployment_id`.